Kink Finder at Belle II: Kinks at Belle II

 \section{Kinks at Belle~II}

 Kinks at Belle~II can be classified into the following five categories based on the reconstruction of its components by the track-finding algorithm: \begin{enumerate} \item both mother and daughter tracks are reconstructed separately; \item the mother track is reconstructed, while the daughter track is missing; \item the mother track is missing, while the daughter track is reconstructed; \item both mother and daughter tracks are missing; \item hits from mother and daughter tracks are combined into one reconstructed track. \end{enumerate} The latter case is relevant to the PID fake rate, as mentioned in Sec.~\ref{sec:intro}.
-In around 10\% of in-flight decay events, the daughter track cannot be reconstructed since it leaves too few hits inside the CDC.
+In around 10\% of in-flight decay events of kaons and pions from $\tau^-\to K^- \nu_\tau$ and $\tau^-\to \pi^- \nu_\tau$ decays, the daughter track cannot be reconstructed since it leaves too few hits inside the CDC.
+A similar fraction of in-flight decay events is obtained for average kaon and pion in $B\bar{B}$ events.
 Although some of the kink processes produce more than one charged daughter particle, it is usually possible to reconstruct and combine only one of them with the mother track, e.g., it is quite rare that more than one daughter pion is reconstructed from the \kcpi\ decay.
 Examples of MC simulated events with kinks inside the Belle~II CDC are shown in Fig.~\ref{fig:1.1}.
 The blue and red hits show the reconstructed mother and daughter tracks, respectively, while yellow hits represent all reconstructed hits inside the CDC, including the background.

 We illustrate the experimental condition for kinks using MC samples containing $\tau^-\to K^- \nu_\tau$ and $\tau^-\to \pi^- \nu_\tau$ decays with the subsequent kaon and pion in-flight decays.
 For these in-flight decays, the reconstruction efficiency of the mother track depends on the process and is in general above 85\%.
 This is slightly lower compared to the reconstruction efficiency of ordinary tracks.
 Four layers of the SVD enable track reconstruction using SVD hits alone.
 This capability allows for the reconstruction of particles that decay at the inner edge of the CDC and recovers the efficiency for events where all CDC hits from the mother particle are accidentally assigned to the daughter track.
 The reconstruction efficiency of daughter tracks is much lower compared to that of mother tracks and varies from 14\% to 30\%, depending on the type of the decaying particle.
 Between 5\% and 20\% of the daughter tracks are reconstructed with the wrong charge since the Belle II track-finding algorithm, that also determines the charge, assumes that all tracks originate from the IP.
 Some hits from the mother track are often wrongly assigned to the daughter, and vice versa, which reduces the reconstruction efficiency and distorts the track parameter resolution.
 The probability of this to occur, as well as the number of hits, depend on the prominence of the kink: the less prominent it is, the higher the probability and number.